vinceloppeur/serverok/README.md

 It uses [ngrok-javascript](https://www.npmjs.com/package/@ngrok/ngrok) to create a tunnel to your localhost.

-An interface will be created where you can choose which file/folder you want to share.
+There will be an interface where you can choose which file/folder you want to share.

-A `.zip` file will be created when you want to share a folder instead of a file so you don't have to compress it beforehand.
+A `.zip` file will be created when you want to share a folder instead of a file so you don't have to compress it beforehand (_although it is recommended for you to just zip it yourself_)

 ## Install